OfficeDev/open-xml-docs/docs/how-to-calculate-the-sum-of-a-range-of-cells-in-a-spreadsheet-document.md

 api_type:
 - schema
 ms.assetid: 41c001da-204e-4669-a722-76c9f7928281
-title: 'How to: Calculate the sum of a range of cells in a spreadsheet document (Open XML SDK)' ms.suite: office ms.technology: open-xml ms.author: o365devx
+title: 'How to: Calculate the sum of a range of cells in a spreadsheet document' ms.suite: office ms.technology: open-xml ms.author: o365devx